tbrowder/debian-server-setup/Raku/README.md

     #

-+ Use the 'copy' button to copy the default curl script and execute it in terminal window you used in the previous step.
++ Use the 'copy' button to copy the default curl script and execute it in the terminal window you used in the previous step.